 Calaveritas de azucar, or sugar skulls, along with toys, are left on the altars for children who have passed.
 The skull is used not as morbid symbol but rather as a whimsical reminder of the cyclicality of life, which is why they are brightly decorated.

-Learn more about Día de los Muertos visit the Smithsonian Latino Center’s Latino Virtual Museum.
+Learn more about Día de los Muertos, visit the Smithsonian’s National Museum of the American Latino.